11 February 2025

-As part of the Respiratory Syncytial Virus (RSV) Prevention Program, NSW Health will make the vaccine Abrysvo available for women who are 28 to 36 weeks pregnant from Monday, 3 February.
+As part of the Respiratory Syncytial Virus (RSV) Prevention Program, NSW Health has made the Abrysvo vaccine available for women who are 28 to 36 weeks pregnant (in effect from Monday, 3 February 2025).

 The program aims to protect newborn and at-risk infants against RSV and reduce RSV-associated infections and hospitalisations.